The morphology and interface structure of titanium on graphene: Methods/Experimental

 \subsection{Sample Fabrication}

 Gr was obtained by exfoliating natural graphite (NaturGrafit GmbH, Germany) onto oxygen plasma treated substrates of 90 nm thick SiO$_2$ on Si using 3M Magic Scotch tape.
 We identified suitable flakes by their contrast using optical microscopy as shown in Fig.~S1.
 We then transferred crystals to either homemade TEM compatible sample carriers or "location-tagged TEM grids" purchased from Norcada, Inc., Canada.
 The homemade grids consist of 300~nm thick SiN membrane windows with multiple $\sim$3~µm diameter holes etched in the window.
 The Norcada TEM grids have a 200~nm thick SiN membrane with several 2~µm holes.
 The Gr is transferred using wedging transfer, based on cellulose acetate butyrate as polymer handle for the transfer, which we have previously shown produces ultra-clean suspended Gr after thermal annealing in vacuum \cite{thomsen2022suspended, thomsen2017suppression}.
 After the transfer we bake the TEM sample carriers to 140~$\degree$C to improve adhesion.
 Then we dissolve the polymer in acetone and rinse the TEM sample carriers in isopropanol.
-Finally, we dry the sample with critical point drying to avoid damage to the suspended Gr sample.
+When drying the samples we use critical point drying.
+This is typically used for fragile samples where surface tension could otherwise cause damage, including free-standing Gr samples \cite{thomsen2022suspended, reidy2022mechanisms, thomsen2017suppression, meyer2007structure, bolotin2008ultrahigh}.
+Damage to Gr during a regular drying process, where a solvent like isopropanol evaporates from the surface of the TEM grid, typically results in easily observed (through optical microscopy) macroscopic effects such as torn or rolled Gr, especially in 1L Gr.